Skip to content ↓

 Faculty drop-ins

-Focus on the quality of the curriculum and its implementation by teaching staff, offering feedback with reference to the T&L aspects.
+Focus on the quality of the curriculum and its implementation by teaching staff, offering feedback with reference to the Non Negotiables.

 Work scrutiny